 Now that we know how to use lists, it’s time to learn the process of making emails for marketing.
 For a large number of marketers, emails are different from all the other marketing analytics and lead generation tools in use currently.
 The good thing about HubSpot is that it has all those tools integrated, which allows them to work simultaneously.

-Depending on your needs, the email tools in HubSpot will allow you to send emails to specific people on your contacts database (for example, you can decide to send mails only to people who have filled out a particular form on your website) as well as to every name on the database.
+Depending on your needs, the email tools in HubSpot will allow you to send emails to specific people on your contacts database (for example, you can decide to send emails only to people who have filled out a particular form on your website) as well as to every name on the database.

 Email marketing would assist you in bringing back contacts onto your website and find out who among them is more interested in your offerings.
 The email tool by HubSpot can be used for the following purposes: